 But is the telogen phase more common in the summer?
 At least one hair loss doctor thinks it is.
 Dr. Robert Dornin says that women will see increased hair loss in the summer.

-“Seasonal hair loss is actually a thing,” he told InStyle Magazine.
+“Seasonal hair loss is actually a thing,”.
 “Research suggests that women have slightly higher rates of telogen during the month of July.
 Telogen is known as a resting phase for the hair follicle, which means that the hair is extra prone to shedding and falling out.”
 Dornin attributes this to the extreme weather of summer but also points out that it’s not a cause for concern.

 “As hair falls out, hair regrowth is occurring as well,” he said.
 US News and World Report suggests that when hair is subjected to summer heat, as much as 70 percent of hair follicles can prematurely enter the telogen phase, leading to more hair shedding than usual.